webhubworks/craft-flare/README.md

 ## Configuration

-Go to the settings page and paste your project specific Flare API key.
-(You can find the key in your project settings: https://flareapp.io/projects.)
+Create a new PHP project in Flare or go to the settings page of your existing Flare project and copy your project specific Flare API key.
+Paste this key into the Craft Flare settings.

 #### Bootstrapping (optional)
 To load Flare as early as possible during the application boot up add the following line into your `config/app.php` file: